naiborhujosua/naiborhujosua/README.md

 He is dedicated to assisting companies in enhancing their customers’ digital experiences by providing valuable insights and feedback on product, service, and app design.
 Organizations interested in his consultation services may [schedule an appointment](https://calendly.com/naiborhujosua/60min?month=2023-06).

-On top of that, I enjoy spending my leisure time reading books.
+On top of that, He enjoys spending his leisure time reading books.
 I am participating in [the 2023 Challenges](https://www.goodreads.com/review/list/125884887-josua-naiborhu?shelf=2023-reading-challenges)  with a goal of reading over 50 books on topics such as **machine learning, content creation, writing, and solopreneurship**.

 ## Learn more about him on these platforms 👋